 Minimally, statewide graduation requirements must be met; however, LEAs may establish additional local requirements as part of a Board-approved graduation policy.
 For example, an LEA may require:

-- Options beyond those delineated in Section 121 of the Pennsylvania Public School Code. - More rigorous options (such as Proficient or better on all three Keystone Exams).
+- Options beyond (but not in lieu of) those delineated in Section 121 of the Pennsylvania Public School Code. - More rigorous options (such as Proficient or better on all three Keystone Exams).